Longest Path in the Price Model: Numerical Methods and Results

 \section{Numerical Methods and Results}

-In the master equation equation \eqref{eGreedyMaster}, multiedges (attaching two edges from the new vertex to the the same vertex) are not excluded.
+In the master equation \eqref{eGreedyMaster}, multiedges (attaching two edges from the new vertex to the the same vertex) are not excluded.
 In our numerical implementation code we also allowed multiedges to be created.
 However the probability of attaching one edge from new vertex $(t+1)$ to any existing vertex $s$ is decreasing as $(s/t)^{p}$ (for instance see p.\ 489-90 Newman \cite{N09b}).
 So the creation of a multiedge becomes negligible at large times hence our networks are essentially the same as implementations of the Price model in which multiedges are excluded.

-The Price model is awkward to implement numerically for the first few steps.
+The first few steps of the numerical implementation of the Price model have some subtleties which are worth mentioning.
 The problems noted analytically with the initial node at $t=1$, which is the only node with zero-in-degree, exemplify the issue.
 The earliest nodes are those with the shortest values of our $\ellgr$ and $\ellmax$ path lengths to the first node.
-Since the paths lengths of the first few nodes will be added to any other path routed via one of these early nodes, we expect the initial graph to give a constant contribution to the path lengths we measure but not to alter the growth in lengths scales which will dominate for long-times.
+Since the path lengths of the first few nodes will be added to any other path routed via one of these early nodes, we expect the initial graph to give a constant contribution to the path lengths we measure but not to alter the growth in length scales over long-times.

 We chose to start our simulations from a complete graph of $(2m+1)$ nodes, labelled $t=1$ to $t=(2m+1)$.
-All pairs of nodes are connected in this initial graph, with the edge direction from earlier to later node. \tnote{$\Ecal(t=2m+1)= \{ (i,j) | i<j, i\in \{ 1,2,\ldots,(2m+1)\}$.} This initial graph ensures that $E(t)=mt$ for all graphs generated numerically, $G(t)$ for $t\geq (2m+1)$.
+All pairs of nodes are connected in this initial graph, with the edge direction from earlier to later node.
+This initial graph ensures that $E(t)=mt$ for all graphs generated numerically, $G(t)$ for $t\geq (2m+1)$.
 The out-degree distribution is fairly even but the in-degree is not fixed to be $m$ for nodes in this initial graph.
-Further notes on the effect of the initial graph are given in \appref{ainit}.
+Further notes on the effect of the initial graph are given in Appendix B.4 in the Supplementary Information.